duniter/duniter/doc/Protocol.md

 ##### CSV function

-This function locks an ouput in the future, which will be unlocked after the given amount of time has elapsed.
+This function locks an output in the future, which will be unlocked after the given amount of time has elapsed.

 So if we have, in TX1: